scalacenter/course-management-tools/README.md

 `studentify` generates a *student* repository from a given course master repository.

-A student will clone a copy of the generated student repository, load it in his/her favorite IDE (IntelliJ or Eclipse).
+A student will clone a copy of the generated student repository, load it in his/her favorite IDE (IntelliJ or Scala IDE (Eclipse)).

 Using either *sbt* or *activator*, the student can move between exercises by issuing the ```nextExercise``` or ```prevExercise``` commands.